Colon Polyps and Colon Cancer

 Cancer of the colon is a major health problem in the United States.
 It ranks as a leading form of cancer, along with lung and breast cancer.
 Importantly, colon cancer is also one of the most curable forms of cancer.
 When detected early, more than 90 percent of patients can be cured.
 Roughly 150,000 people develop colon cancer annually and 60,000 succumb to this disease.
 Colonoscopy is the procedure of choice for detecting and removing growths from the colon.
-Colonoscopy utilizes a relatively thin, long tube with a video chip located at the tip.
+Colon cancer screening with colonoscopy utilizes a relatively thin, long tube with a video chip located at the tip.
 The system provides for high resolution color examination of colon.
 The instruments are equipped with working channels that allow for the passage of devices that take samples (biopsies) or remove growths (polyps).
 The tube is passed through the anus into the rectum and is advanced through the entire colon.
 A complete exam is essential and means the scope was passed into the right colon to an area called the cecum.
 The colon is like an inverted U in your abdominal cavity.
 The first area entered is the rectum, then to the left colon comprised of the sigmoid and descending colon.
 It continues across the upper abdomen through the transverse colon into the right colon, called the ascending colon, and into the cecum.
 The cecum connects to the small intestine referred to as the terminal ileum.
 The colon is about 6 to 8 feet long.
 The preparation for colonoscopy is often dreaded, but with newer formulations has been made easier.
 Most patients maintain a clear liquid diet the day before the test and consume a cathartic substance that forces several bowel movements until the stool appears clear.
 The specifics of your colonoscopy preparation will be provided by your gastroenterologist.
 The alternatives to colonoscopy include barium enema x-ray that must be combined with flexible sigmoidoscopy (a short scope that views the rectum and left colon) to properly view the left colon, or virtual colonoscopy.
 Barium enema is less senstive than colonoscopy for picking up abnormilties.
 Virtual colonoscopy utilizes CAT scan 3D imaging to reconstruct images of the colon.
 It still requires preparation and rectal tube insertion to introduce air to expand the colon.
 Unfortunately, it can miss small polyps (less than 0.5 centimeters) and is ususally not covered by insurance.
 Both barium enema and virtual colonoscopy do not allow for sampling of colon tissue.
 If there is an abnormality with either of these tests, then you will require colonoscopy as a definitive diagnostic test that is able to sample tissue or remove abnormal growths.
 No exam is perfect.
 Miss rates do occur with colonoscopy and have been reported to occur anywhere from 6-20 percent of the time.
 Routine checking of the stool for hidden or occult blood is used in colon cancer screening on an annual basis for anyone of average risk 40 years of age or above.
 Colonoscopy is recommended for average risk persons beginning at the age of 50.
 Consult with your doctor about the additional screening guidelines.
 Remember, any form of screening is better than none at all.
 If you have any alarm symptoms such as rectal bleeding, a change in your bowel pattern, abdominal pain, or unexplained weight loss, contact your doctor.

 This disease begins in the cells that line the colon.
 There now is strong medical evidence that there is an abnormal gene for colon polyps and cancer that can be passed from parent to child.
 The genes within each cell are the hereditary structures that tell the cell what it should do.
 It is becoming increasingly clear that certain of these genes control the growth of the cells on the lining of the colon.
 When these controlling genes are absent, there is a tendency to grow polyps.
 The cells in the polyp eventually become uncontrolled and turn into cancer.
 Colon cancer also can develop from other conditions, such as colitis.